Hambros Bank

 Hambros Bank was a British bank based in London.
 The Hambros bank was a specialist in Anglo-Scandinavian business with expertise in trade finance and investment banking, and was the sole banker to the Scandinavian kingdoms for many years.
-The Bank was sold in 1998, and today survives only in the name of the private banking division of the French group Société Générale.
+The bank was sold in 1998, and today survives only in the name of the private banking division of the French group Société Générale.

 History

 Early history

 Hambros was founded by the Danish merchant and banker Carl Joachim Hambro in London in 1839 as C. J. Hambro & Son.
 During the 1850s he was responsible for arranging various British Government loan stock issues enabling the bank to prosper.
+He also organised a loan for King Frederick VI of Denmark as well as for Camillo Benso, Count of Cavour to finance the unification of Italy.

 Pre-war and Second World War

 After merging with the British Bank of Northern Commerce (owned by Enskilda Banken and a number of Scandinavian savings banks) in 1921 the name was changed to Hambros Bank, and the firm expanded.
 As a result, in 1926 a bigger head office was constructed at 41 Bishopsgate, where the bank remained until 1988.
 The 1930 depression affected the bank's international business and it concentrated on domestic lending and Scandinavia.
 During World War II, Sir Charles Hambro raised finance for the Norwegian exiled government and was also the head of the Special Operations Executive.